Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 ### Using a different seed or increasing the number of initialization attempts

-If there is no obvious incompatibility in the setup of the analysis, it is possible that the problem is simply due to bad luck rather than a fundamental problem in the analysis.
+If there are no obvious incompatibilities in the analysis setup, it is possible that the problem is simply due to bad luck rather than a fundamental problem with the setup.
 During initialization some model components are randomly initialized.
 In a standard analysis this is just the starting tree, but could also be other model components, depending on the models and packages used.
 It is possible that the random starting tree is just extremely unlikely under the model configuration and causes initialization to fail.
 This is rare, but it can happen with complex configurations or with packages and models that are still under development.

 For randomly initialized model components the random number seed is very important and if a specific seed was used to run the analysis then changing it may indeed help, as suggested by BEAST2 ([Figure 8](#errorStarting)).
 However, if no seed is provided to BEAST2 then the seed is itself random and a different seed is used each time the analysis is attempted.